 This isn’t to suggest that Vocaloids are the only appeal of playing Project DIVA by any means.
-The rhythm gameplay here is just as good as Guitar Hero’s or any other game.
+The rhythm gameplay here is incredibly fun.

 At this point, Project DIVA has been alive and kicking for over ten years.
 There are hundreds of catchy songs for you to try out here and newer ones released all the time.

 Finally, this game is very customizable as you can dress up each Vocaloid in a variety of different costumes.
 This does nothing to affect the overall gameplay but is still a fun thing to play around with between songs.

 3. Cadence of Hyrule – Crypt of the NecroDancer Featuring The Legend of Zelda

 Cadence of Hyrule is an oddity among Zelda spinoffs.
 Mainstays like Link’s Crossbow Training or Tingle’s Rosy Rupeeland are thought of as strange diversions from the main series or surprisingly fun games in their own right.
 However, Cadence of Hyrule never seems to crop up in these said discussions.